 “It’s too complicated here in Guangdong.
 I plan to stay a few more years and then when I’ve made enough money, move back to my home province.
 I don’t feel like I belong here.”

-(Migrant worker parent from outskirts of Chongqing)
+— Migrant worker parent from outskirts of Chongqing

 Migration in China is often described as unidirectional, with migrants moving from western rural areas of China to coastal cities, or, as the often used term “waves of return migration” suggest, forecast a mass return to the hometown.
-But for many, there are incentives to keep the benefits and land-ownership tied to their rural hukou, as well as the salaries and opportunities that come from working in top tier cities, without the notion of permanently settling in one place or the other.
+But for many, there are incentives to keep the benefits and land-ownership tied to their rural hukou, as well as the salaries and opportunities that come from working in top-tier cities, without the notion of permanently settling in one place or the other.

 The Scale of the Challenge

-Measuring this flow of migration back and forth between rural and urban areas reveals the complexities involved in measuring the scale of the issue and what it means to be a “left-behind” child, or a migrant worker parent.
+Measuring this flow of migration back and forth between rural and urban areas reveals the complexities involved in measuring the scale of the issue and what it means to be a “left-behind” child or a migrant worker parent.

-In 2016, the Ministry of Civil Affairs (MCA) released a statistic that set the number of children left-behind in China at 9 million.
+In 2016, the Ministry of Civil Affairs (MCA) released a statistic that set the number of children left behind in China at 9 million.
 Prior to that, the previous figure came from the All China Women’s Federation (ACWF), which put the number at 61 million in 2013.
-The difference between the two figures raises some questions, including how the criteria of “left-behind” has changed from including children with one migrant worker parent, to only those who have both parents working away (see our previous article: China’s Left-Behind Children Disappear).
+The difference between the two figures raises some questions, including how the criteria of “left-behind” have changed from including children with one migrant worker parent, to only those who have both parents working away (see our previous article: China’s Left-Behind Children Disappear).
 The discrepancy in these two statistics becomes clearer in the context of regional economic development in China.

 With Chinese cities expected to be home to 70% of the total population by 2030 (McKinsey, 2015), economic growth of China’s interior cities like Chongqing, Chengdu, and Zhengzhou, are providing increased job opportunities for migrants, which over the next decade may remove the need for parents to work hundreds of miles away from their children.
 Though are already a few cases of this taking place among the migrant worker parents we spoke with, the wages are still significantly higher, and opportunities greater, in the coastal cities.

-In working toward initiatives that help improve the lives of left-behind families, it is key that the challenge be viewed in the context of China’s gradual economic rebalancing.
+In working toward initiatives that help improve the lives of left-behind families, it is key that the challenge to be viewed in the context of China’s gradual economic rebalancing.
 Parents would not have to leave their children in rural China if they were offered the same work opportunities and salaries at home.
 Being “left-behind” is the result of massively imbalanced regional economic development in China.